gbmhunter/blog/content/pages/electronics/projects/autoelectric-blanket/_index.md

 I pulled apart the electric blanket.
 Simple control.
 Looks like switch selects different resistance circuits to power.

-{{< figure src="/images/project-autoelectricblanket/camerazoom-20131009175933171.jpg" caption="The circuit inside the electric blanket controls (for one side of the bed)." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/project-autoelectricblanket/camerazoom-20131009175933171.jpg" caption="The circuit inside the electric blanket controls (for one side of the bed)."  width="800px" >}}

 The Pololu ([http://www.pololu.com/catalog/product/2120](http://www.pololu.com/catalog/product/2120)) wasn't enough to power the RaspberryPi with the WiFi module installed (it got hot and then kept restarting).